2 Factor Authentication: The Tester’s Edition

 Challenges during test automation for 2 Factor Authentication

-- For 2 Factor authentication to work, an external phone number is needed to send OTP via SMS
+- For 2 Factor authentication to work, an external phone number is needed to send OTP via SMS.
+Users also have access to a USSD code that’s unlock hidden actions.

 - Integrating an external number to an automated test is usually not feasible, thus picking up the OTP from an end user’s phone becomes a challenge